Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     title_size: medium
     desc_select: true
     desc: >-
-      <i>"We design client-centered Home Automation and Home Entertainment
+      <i><span class="text-primary">"We design client-centered Home Automation
-      Systems based on best  practices and current industry standards."</i><br><br>
+      and Home Entertainment Systems based on best  practices and current industry standards."</span></i><br><br>

       Finely Tuned Technologies offers you robustly engineered leading edge technologies that will always compliment your living space and budget.
-We  do the research, the in-field testing and chose products that work right the first time, every time.
-As a Brilliant Pro Certified installers, we provide fully integrated home automation systems and deliver the perfect solution the entire household will use.
+We do the research, the infield testing and choose products that work right the first time, every time.
+As Brilliant Pro Certified installers, we provide fully integrated home automation systems and deliver the perfect solution the entire household will use.
   - type: divider_half
     bg_color: white
   - type: video_full